GenesysPureEngage/agent-api-simulator/README.md

 The service restarts automatically when a change is detected, but you might need to refresh the webapp to ensure all changes are applied.

+### External web-content security

+The Agent API Simulator exposes WWE on HTTP port 7777, and is configured to display external web contents exposed by a second HTTP server on port 8080 (like SCAPI webpage).

+To improve security, you may want to activate those two options :

+- X-Frame-Options (for IE11)

+  _The X-Frame-Options HTTP response header can be used to indicate whether or not a browser should be allowed to render a page in an `<iframe>`.
+Sites can use this to avoid clickjacking attacks, by ensuring that their content is not embedded into other sites._

+- Content Security Policy (For Chrome, Firefox, Edge)

+  _Content Security Policy (CSP) is an added layer of security that helps to detect and mitigate certain types of attacks, including Cross Site Scripting (XSS) and data injection attacks._

+If necessary, you can setup X-Frame-Option and CSP headers for this server, by uncommenting the lines bellow `CSP - X-Frame-Options` in file .`/src/samples/server.js`

 ### Testing

 To run unit tests, do the following: